Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Numerical Results

 The combined SK+SNO analysis leads to a best-fit value $\Delta\kappa_{\text{bf}} \simeq 9.8 \times 10^{-4}$, with relatively tight confidence intervals that are strictly positive even at the $2\sigma$ level.
 This result reflects the dominant statistical weight of the high-precision SK data while incorporating the complementary information from SNO, and it strengthens the indication of a positive neutrino-torsion coupling difference.

-The Borexino measurement yields a small best-fit value and extremely wide confidence intervals that span both positive and negative values over a broad range.
+The Borexino measurement, characterized by larger experimental uncertainties, yields a small best-fit value and extremely wide confidence intervals that span both positive and negative values over a broad range.
 Consequently, Borexino places only weak constraints on $\Delta\kappa$ and remains fully consistent with both the null hypothesis and the values favored by SK and SK+SNO.

 Finally, the global-fit including all experiments yields a positive best-fit value $\Delta\kappa_{\text{bf}} \simeq 4.1 \times 10^{-4}$, with a $1\sigma$ interval that excludes zero $\Delta\kappa$.
 Even at the $2\sigma$ level, the allowed range remains strictly positive.
 This global result therefore provides overall evidence, albeit moderate, for a nonzero neutrino-torsion coupling difference, primarily driven by the high-precision SK data and their consistency across multiple phases.